fygar256/general-assembler-axx/README.md

 (3) mnemonic operands error_patterns binary_list
 ```

-・Comment
+・Comments

-If '/*' is written in the pattern file, the part after `/*` on that line becomes a comment.
-Currently, you cannot close a line with `*/`.
-It is only valid after the `/*` on that line.
+Writing '/*' in a pattern file makes the part after `/*` on that line a comment.
+Currently, you cannot close it with `*/`.
+It is only valid for the part after `/*` on that line.

 ・Case sensitivity, variables

-Uppercase letters in the mnemonic and operands in the pattern file are treated as character constants.
+Uppercase letters in mnemonic and operands in the pattern file are treated as character constants.
 Lowercase letters are treated as variables.
-The mnemonic and operands assign the value of the expression or symbol at that position to the variable.
+The value of the expression or symbol that corresponds to that position is assigned to the variable from mnemonic and operands.

 Lowercase variables are referenced from error_patterns and binary_list.
-Lowercase letters a through n represent expressions, and lowercase letters o through z represent symbols.
+Lowercase letters a to n represent expressions, and o to z represent symbols.

 The assembly line accepts uppercase and lowercase letters as the same.

-The special variable in assembly line expressions is '$$', which represents the current location counter.
+A special variable in assembly line expressions is '$$', which represents the current location counter.

-・Escape character

-You can use the escape character \ in mnemonic and operands.

 ・Expression, value

-There is an assignment operator :=.
-If you enter d:=24, 24 will be assigned to the variable d.
+There is an assignment operator `:=`.
+When `d:=24` is used, 24 is assigned to the variable d.
 The value of the assignment operator is the assigned value.

-The prefix operator `#` takes the value of the symbol that follows it.
+The prefix operator `#` takes the value of the symbol that follows.

-The prefix operator `@` returns the number of bits of the value that follows.
+The prefix operator `@` returns how many bits are in the value that follows.
+We call this the snake-like operator.

+The binary operator `'` is used with `a'24`, which sign-extends the 24th bit of a as the sign bit.
+We call this the SEX operator.

 The binary operator `**` is exponentiation.

+The prefix operator `!` returns the value of the label that follows.

+・Escape character

+The escape character `\` can be used in mnemonic and operands.

 ・error_patterns

 error_patterns uses variables and comparison operators to specify the conditions under which an error occurs.

-Multiple error patterns can be specified, separated by ','.
-For example, as follows:
+You can specify multiple error patterns, separated by ','.
+For example, as follows.

 ```
 a>3;4,b>7;5
 ```
 In this example, if a>3, error code 4 is returned, and if b>7, error code 5 is returned.

 ・binary_list